Understanding Benefits: Will My Wife Keep Military Benefits After the Divorce Is Final?

 Decoding Divorce and Military Benefits

-Under the Uniformed Services Former Spouses Protection Act (USFSPA), specific rights for former spouses are protected.
-For example, the 20/20/15 rule allows one year of transitional medical benefits.
-It applies to situations involving 20 years of marriage, 20 years of service, and 15 overlapping years.
+The Uniformed Services Former Spouses Protection Act (USFSPA) outlines protections for former spouses.
+For example, the “20/20/15 rule” grants one year of transitional medical benefits if the marriage lasted 20 years, the service member has 20 years of service, and the marriage and service overlapped for at least 15 years.

 Divorced spouses may access transitional healthcare through TRICARE or the Continued Health Care Benefit Program (CHCBP).
 A 20/20/15 rule provides one year of transitional medical coverage.